Skip to main content

 To filter entities based on whether a property has a value:

-Null checks are useful for finding incomplete work items or ensuring required fields are populated.
+Once functional, null checks will be useful for finding incomplete work items or ensuring required fields are populated.

 Use the and operator to require all conditions to match: